 (Note: Nothing wrong with the brushes.
 They were actually AMAZING when we used them with our shower and bath tile cleaner!)

 I really wanted to share the recipe with you all because IT DID WORK, but it wasn’t amazing enough yet.
-So I kept working at it.
+So I kept working on it.

 It also works great on the inside of the muffin cups; I just forgot to take pictures of the other side.